When is the deadline?

 How much does it cost to participate in YYAS?

-Admitted students demonstrating financial need may apply for a limited number of travel assistance grants, intended to help defray the cost of international travel between African countries.
-Students may only apply for travel assistance after they have received an offer of admission.
-Travel grants do not cover the cost of securing a passport or a visa.
+Students from low-income backgrounds who demonstrate financial need may apply for a limited number of travel grants offered by the program.
+If awarded, the grant will cover the cost of a roundtrip plane ticket between a student’s home country and the program location.
+Students can only apply for travel assistance after they have received an offer of admission to YYAS.
+Please note that the grant will NOT cover the cost of securing a passport or a visa, which must be obtained and paid for by the student.

-I see that YYAS is being held in Ghana and Rwanda this year, but I currently reside and attend school in another African country.
+I see that YYAS 2018 is being held in Ghana and Rwanda, but I currently reside and attend school in another African country.
 Am I still eligible to apply?

 I have attended YYAS already, and I loved it so much that I want to apply again and perhaps go to a different country!
 Can I reapply?